Zowe-Java-SDK/ZosShell/README.md

     SHIFT DOWN arrow        - decrease font size
     TAB                     - command autofill key - type a few characters then click on TAB key

-To quit from the command shell UI, you can either press 'X' windows close icon or enter 'end' keyword.
+To quit from the command shell UI, you can either press 'X' windows close icon or enter: end, exit, or quit keyword.

 ## Requirements